pointerish/EnigmaMachineAPI/README.md

 # EnigmaMachineAPI
-Attempt to implemente an Enigma Machine API
+Attempt to implement an Enigma Machine API